Urysohn universal space

 The Urysohn universal space is a certain metric space that contains all separable metric spaces in a particularly nice manner.
-This mathematics concept is due to Pavel Urysohn.
+This mathematics concept is due to Pavel Urysohn, who presented an explicit construction.
+Another construction has been subsequently developed by Felix Hausdorff and a more general notion was discussed by Miroslav Katětov.

 Definition

 A metric space (U,d) is called Urysohn universal if it is separable and complete and has the following property: